A new relativistic hydrodynamics code for high-energy heavy-ion collisions: Numerical simulations in Milne coordinates

 \subsubsection{(3+1) dimensional systems}

-The one-dimensional code is easily extended to a multi-dimensional code by Strang splitting method \cite{Strang1968}, that is to say, multi-dimensional hydrodynamic evolution is realized by successive one-dimensional hydrodynamic calculations.
-To avoid counting the expansion effect of coordinates more than once, we extract one-dimensional hydrodynamic equations from Eqs.\:\eqref{eq:source1}-\eqref{eq:source4} which have the source terms in the right-hand side.
-Then we rewrite each one-dimensional hydrodynamic equation to that without the source terms.
+The one-dimensional code is easily extended to a multidimensional code by the Strang splitting method \cite{Strang1968}, that is to say, multidimensional hydrodynamic evolution is realized by successive one-dimensional hydrodynamic calculations.
+To avoid counting the expansion effect of coordinates more than once, we extract one-dimensional hydrodynamic equations from Eqs.\:\eqref{eq:source1}-\eqref{eq:source4}, which have source terms in the right-hand side.
+Then we rewrite each one-dimensional hydrodynamic equation as that without the source terms.

 To be explicit, we express Eqs.\:\eqref{eq:source2}-\eqref{eq:source4} as

 where the source term $S^\alpha$ is given by

 Applying the dimensional splitting method to Eq.\:\eqref{eq:source-all}, we obtain the one-dimensional hydrodynamic equations,